phac-nml/ecoli_serotyping/README.md

 ├── ectyper.log
 └── output.tsv
 ```
+## Species identification module
+ECTyper performs species identification by selecting the closest reference genome to the query input (i.e.having the smallest MASH distance) from the custom made MASH sketch currently represented by the 119,980 reference genomes with assigned taxonomy information.
+The enhanced ECTyper [species ID sketch](#databases) is both based on [The Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/) release 214 (covering all known bacteria and archaea domains) and manually curated and selected  *Escherichia* and *Shigella* genera reference genomes from the [EnteroBase](https://enterobase.warwick.ac.uk/species/index/ecoli) and [GenBank/RefSeq NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/) public databases.

+The `comment` field of the MASH sketch uses taxonomic path from domain to species level to meet the [MikroKondo MASH sketch guidelines](https://github.com/phac-nml/mikrokondo?tab=readme-ov-file#step-4-further-resources-to-download).
+For example, taxonomic path for *E.coli* is formatted as such `"d__Bacteria;p__Pseudomonadota;c__Gammaproteobacteria;o__Enterobacterales;f__Enterobacteriaceae;g__Escherichia;s__Escherichia coli"`.
+The sketch was generated using 1000 hashes per sketch (`-s 1000`) and k-mer size of 21 (`-k 21`) that are the default `mash sketch` parameters.

+The *Escherichia* and *Shigella* genera genomes sourced from EnteroBase accessed on 2023-09-07 were assembled using the [`shovill v1.1.0`](https://github.com/tseemann/shovill) assembler run on raw reads downloaded from the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) via the corresponding SRA accession number.
+The *Escherichia* and *Shigella*  RefSeq NCBI genomes were downloaded from [NCBI FTP](https://ftp.ncbi.nlm.nih.gov/) by accessing metadata from the [`assembly_summary_refseq.txt`](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_refseq.txt) file, filtering the `organism_name` field using all known *Escherichia* and *Shigella* genera species.
+The reported species for the EnteroBase and RefSeq sourced genomes were verified by running the [`ShigEiFinder v1.3.5`](https://github.com/LanLab/ShigEiFinder) and checking the `SEROTYPE` field.
+Samples with values `SB13` (*Shigella boydii type 13*) and `Unknown` were rejected.

+For each *Escherichia* and *Shigella* species selected genomes a distance matrix was calculated by running [`mash triangle`](https://manpages.debian.org/testing/mash/mash-triangle.1.en.html) followed by the agglomerative hierarchical clustering using average linkage method via the [`linkage()` function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) form SciPy package.
+Next flat clusters were formed on the previously calculated hierarchical clustering object using the SciPy [`fcluster()` function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.fcluster.html) with `distance` as the clusters forming criterion.
+The flat clusters with 2 or more members (i.e. genomes) were selected and clusters with a single member (i.e. singletons) were discarded as potential outliers or noise.
+Finally the cluster centroids (i.e. representative cluster genomes) were defined by the partition around medoids algorithm (PAM) via the [`fasterpam()`](https://python-kmedoids.readthedocs.io/en/latest/) function from the `kmedoids` package.
+These cluster centroids formed the final list of *Escherichia* and *Shigella* genomes selected for the original GTDB sketch enhancement.
+Currently the MASH ECTyper species sketch contains 34,736 *Escherichia* and 4,627 *Shigella* genomes.

+The ECTyper species identification module performance was tested and validated against the highly curated 493 genomes with species and cgMLST clustering data covering *Shigella flexneri*, *Shigella dysenteriae*, *Shigella boydii*, *Shigella sonnei* and *E.coli* species described by the [Iman Yassine et al.  2022 publication (DOI: 10.1038/s41467-022-28121-1)](https://www.nature.com/articles/s41467-022-28121-1)

+## Serotyping module

+## Pathotyping module

+## Shiga toxin typing module

 ## Quality Control (QC) module
 To provide an easier interpretation of the results and typing metrics, following QC codes were developed.